Congratulations on the thought of adding a feline companion to your life!

 What kind of cat will fit your lifestyle?

-- Are you looking for a high energy cat that loves to play, or a more laid-back feline that enjoys lounging around?
+- Are you looking to choose a high energy cat that loves to play, or a more laid-back feline that enjoys lounging around?

 - Do you have children or other pets that the cat will need to get along with?

-- Do you have the time and resources to provide for a cat’s needs, including food, litter, and veterinary care?
+This article on family friendly cat breeds will be very helpful you have children. - Do you have the time and resources to provide for a cat’s needs, including food, litter, attending to fleas and veterinary care?

 - Do you want a rescue cat or are you looking at searching for breeders and a purebred cat?

-By answering these questions, you can narrow down your search and find a cat that will be a good fit for your home and family.
+By answering these questions, you can narrow down your search to find a cat that will be a good fit for your home and family.

-Once you have a general idea of what type of cat you want, it’s time to start researching different cat breeds and visiting shelters or breeders.
+Once you have a general idea of what type of cat you want, it’s time to start researching different cat breeds and breeders in your area and visiting cat shelters.

 Remember, every cat is unique, even though the breed might offer insights into their personality and traits.